ViniciusDSB/labFriend/README.md

 # Uncertainty

 # Ploting
-usage exemple in main
+Usage exemple in main<br>
+You can initialize the plotign class, and call some methods to get regresion dat and plot the graph<br>
+The grapsh also displays the regression data, like R squared, slope and intercept<br>

-<br>This is not done.
+<br>This is not finished.